Biography

 In 1965, he returned to the sea and by the end of the year, he disembarked in Freeport, Grand Bahama where he settled for 13 years.
 While living on the island and exhibiting in Europe and the Americas, he alternated large scale representations of the rose and dream-like paintings with symbolist content.

 In 1978, Benini charted a DC-9, flew to Palm Beach with all his possessions and bought a home in Evinston, Florida to have access to the library of the University of Florida.
 That winter, he met his future wife, Lorraine, a graduate student at the university, when she interviewed him for an exhibition there.
-He lived in this village until 1980, and together they moved to the shore of Lake Harney, part of the St. John river northeast of Orlando.
+He lived in this village until 1980, and together they moved to the shore of Lake Harney, of the north-flowing St. Johns river northeast of Orlando.
 During a journey west for an exhibition at the University of Nevada, he met author Robert Monroe of Journeys Out of the Body fame.

 Upon his return to the studio, he suddenly changed the subject of his work, leaving the symbol of the rose after 20 years and turned to geometry, starting first with simple cubes, spheres and triangles.